 Though I was intrigued by prospect of a Trappist black and tan, how could I order anything other than the Tripel.
 Westmalle Tripel, first released in the early 1930s, is the ur-Tripel, the prototype from which all other Belgian Tripels are descended.
 You wouldn’t think that the long voyage across the Atlantic would diminish a beer like this, but I have to say that fresh Westmalle Tripel was a revelation.
 Outside of Orval it may be the hoppiest of the Trappist beers (39 IBU), and it loses just enough of what makes it special when the hops drop off.
 Here are my tasting notes.

 The brilliant golden hued liquid is served in the traditional Westmalle chalice, topped with two fingers of thick, white, unbelievably creamy head.
 I don’t find the aroma to be particularly notable, but then again my olfactory system is not what it used to be.
 I blame prolonged exposure to prodigiously dry-hopped American IPAs for the decline.
 On tasting, spicy phenolics immediately jump out at you.
 The exact flavors are hard to pin down, there are elements of clove and black pepper, but the sensation is unique.
 Unlike many American interpretations the fruity esters are relatively subdued.
 The underlying malt base adds notes of honey drizzled over freshly baked bread, but the perception is just an illusion because in reality the beer is highly attenuated .
 At some point the yeast spiciness transitions to spicy, floral hop notes, but the transition is almost imperceptible.
 The dry finish leaves you with lingering hop bitterness that invites another drink.
-The flush of red in my cheeks is the only clue that I’m drinking a beer that tips the scales at 9.5%.

 If you go to Antwerp, Brussels or just about anywhere in Northeast Belgium chances are you’ll have an opportunity to try a fresh bottle of Westmalle Tripel.
 You may be tempted to try something more exotic, something you can’t get back home.
 Resist the urge, you’ll thank me later.